 - A web membership directory at www.springhillks.org, features a listing of the Chambers members.
-Links are provided for members who have e-mail or web page connections.
+Links are provided for members who have e-mail or web page and social media connections.

-- Annually, about 5,000 city maps are distributed.
-The maps include a categorical listing of the chamber’s members and a phone number.
-Members may add their logo for $25 for 6 months.
+- The Chamber distributes city/school district maps.
+The maps include a categorical listing of chamber members and contact information.
+Members may add their logo for $30 per year.

 - Businesses are recognized and provided networking opportunities during Open Houses, Ribbon Cutting Ceremonies, After Hours events, and Chamber Networking Coffees, usually held on the first and third Fridays from 8-9am.